eliasdabbas/advertools/README.rst

 -  **Extract important elements from social media posts:** Get the more informative elements of social media posts (hashtags, mentions, emoji).
 You also get some basic statistics about them.
+    Check out a more detailed tutorial on Kaggle, on how to `extract entities from social media posts`_ using these functions.

 .. code:: python